perfsonar/docs/multi_ma_install.rst

         password            5bd139bdb77a85cfe65847e44556a2883a857942
     </measurement_archive>

 .. note:: If one or more of your measurement archives goes down, data will continue to be registered to the running archive(s).
-Data for the down archives will be queued on disk and it will attempt to re-register the data when it returns (as described in the note at the bottom of the previous section).
+Data for the down archives will be kept in the pScheduler database and it will attempt to re-register the data when it returns (as described in the note at the bottom of the previous section).